 Indeed, as this 1920 Rogers map shows, the Virginia Place interurban stop was at Mount View Avenue.
 (Map from Pete Charlton’s “The Lost Antique Maps of Texas: Fort Worth & Tarrant County, Volume 2” CD.)

 In another ad Turner boasted that Beacon Hill had “no city taxes, no typhoid fever, no city evil influences to make you ask where is my wandering boy or girl tonight” (mercy!).
 But the “no city taxes” boast didn’t last long.
 By 1920, as the Rogers map shows, Beacon Hill was in the city limits.

-Because, as the Star-Telegram had reported on April 7, 1914, a recent typhoid epidemic had been blamed on polluted water from the Trinity River distributed by the Holly Street waterworks.
+Because, as the Star-Telegram had reported just days earlier on April 7, 1914, a recent typhoid epidemic had been blamed on polluted water from the Trinity River distributed by the Holly city waterworks.
 The city pumped both artesian water and river water.
 Artesian water was thought to be safer.

 Let’s look again at the detail from the 1920 Rogers map.
-It has several stories to tell.
+It has several stories to tell beyond Beacon Hill.
 See the circle on the map labeled “Tandy Lake Stop” north of Polytechnic Cemetery?
 That unlabeled squiggle just to the right of “Stop” probably was what was left of Tandy Lake, which had been a popular recreation area since the late nineteenth century but was greatly reduced in area by 1920.
 The lake was just south of Lancaster Avenue and the interurban line and just west of Ayers Avenue.
 Today runoff that once fed the lake is channeled west to Sycamore Creek.